 Other Examples of DAOs, in and out of DeFi

 DAOs can be charged with doing anything really.
 There are DAOs for bringing bitcoin to ethereum (BadgerDAO), collecting art (FlamingoDAO — check out their entire collection here), and even a DAO run by other DAOs responsible for building DAO tools.

 This last one is called UberHaus, and they’re responsible for governing the DAOhaus platform so that new DAOs can launch with all the tools they need.
 More on this in the picks and shovels section.

 An internet boardroom does not need to apply solely to profit-generating organizations.
-The rise of NFTs has shown artist and cultural interest in crypto beyond the cypherpunks.
+The rise of NFTs, which Underscore VC wrote about back in 2019 has shown artist and cultural interest in crypto beyond the cypherpunks.
 This has been validated as DAOs have spun up to manage digital art collections.
 For example, a last minute DAO, called PleasrDAO (collection here), was spun up to buy a commemorative NFT for the launch of a new Uniswap version with the proceeds going to charity.
 The group funded the DAO extremely quickly and bought the NFT for $2.5M!
 Here it is:

 Figure 4.
 A $2.5M mp4 file owned by PleasrDAO.
 Source

 What about traditional businesses, say your run-of-the-mill Fortune 500 company?
 Why would all businesses be controlled by a DAO on day?
 Nexus Mutual is an insurance mutual that provides cover to its members that are exposed to various risks in crypto.
 The DAO model is wrapped in a legal entity for compliance purposes, but otherwise is able to operate ultra-efficiently as a DAO on ethereum.
 This model allows for them to operate an insurance mutual solely over the internet, with a rigid and trustworthy structure that is incentivized to pay out claims.